opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Deleting-Batch-Users.md

     ID/User ID** for UNIX, **User Code** for MCP) drop-down list.
 23. Click ![Save     icon](../../../Resources/Images/EM/EMsave.png "Save icon") **Save** on the **Job Master** toolbar.
-24. Follow [Steps 21 -- 23]{.ul} for all jobs using the batch user to be deleted.
+24. Follow Steps 21 - 23 for all jobs using the batch user to be deleted.
 25. Click **Close** (to the right of the **Job Master** tab) to close the **Job Master** screen.